Joel-Raju/react-native-gifted-touch/README.md

 # react-native-gifted-touch

-`GiftedTouch` is a react native component that allows to handle single, double and long presses on a single element effortlessly.
+`RNGiftedTouch` is a react native component that allows to handle single, double and long presses on a single element effortlessly.

 ## Installation